 “The Towers of Zenith aspired above the morning mist; austere towers of steel and cement and limestone, sturdy as cliffs and delicate as silver rods.
 They were neither citadels nor churches, but frankly and beautifully office-buildings” -opening lines

 Published nearly 100 years ago Babbitt is largely regarded as Sinclair Lewis’s masterpiece and in many ways I have to agree.
 I appreciated Babbitt far more than his rather nasty characterizations in other books like Main Street and Arrowsmith.
-In particular, the searing attack on small town provincial life in Main Street hit a little too close to home for me.
+In particular, his searing attack on small town provincial life in Main Street hit a little too close to home for me.

 Even before he finished Main Street, Lewis had started work on Babbitt.
-It takes place in the fictional city of Zenith, in the fictional state of Winnemac (which also appears in Lewis’s Arrowsmith).
+It takes place in the fictional city of Zenith, in the non-existent state of Winnemac (which also appears in Lewis’s Arrowsmith).
 The time period is the 1920s.
 The protagonist is George F. Babbitt, a 46 year old salesman of real estate and insurance among other things.
 He is a mediocre man who is filled with all manner of troubling anxieties.
 He and his wife Myra live in the middle-class suburb of Floral Heights.
-Like all modern men, he worries about his job and the future, however he also feels his life slipping away so he fills his head with mundane things -the price of shampoo, the value of his alarm clock, mowed lawns, the cost of a collared shirt, motor cars and gasoline prices, milk, social clubs like the Elks and the Boosters, a hatred of all things “liberal” that do not conform to the Republican Party and good business practices, and he yearns for fellow businessmen with “Vision and Ideals.”
+Like all modern men, he worries about his job and the future, however he also feels his life slipping away from him so he fills his head with mundane things -the price of shampoo, the value of his alarm clock, freshly mowed lawns, the cost of a collared shirt, motor cars and gasoline prices, milk, social clubs like the Elks and the Boosters, a hatred of all things “liberal” that do not conform to the Republican Party and good business practices, and he yearns for fellow businessmen with “Vision and Ideals.”

-As with most Sinclair Lewis novels, Babbitt is a romantic hero albeit clumsy and foolish.
+As with most Sinclair Lewis novels, Babbitt is a romantic hero albeit a clumsy and foolish figure.
 He lives in a drab world of material middle-class complacency and he longs to transcend it.
 In his dreams he is visited by a fairy girl who takes him away from his life.
 In reality, he goes on vacation to Maine with his vivacious friend, Paul Riesling, from whom he finds inspiration.
 However, when they return to Zenith, life continues as normal until Babbitt begins to notice Riesling having an extra-marital affair in Chicago.
 Babbitt is elected Vice President of the Boosters Club and on the same day Riesling shoots his own wife amidst an escalating argument.
 Distraught, Babbitt loses his sense of stability.
 He travels on a variety of vacations, has his own extra-marital affair with one of his real estate clients, and he begins spending time with a younger, more ‘liberal’ crowd.
 Some of them are union members and protestors (i.e. “agitators”).
 Babbitt’s relationship with these “hooligans” ultimately costs him his prosperous business and his reputable, upstanding position in the community.
 It nearly ends his marriage as well, but Myra suddenly contracts appendicitis.
 Babbitt returns home to nurse her back to health and their intimacy is repaired.
 Gradually, Babbitt is welcomed back into the fray among his peers in Zenith.
 In the end, his son Ted spontaneously marries the neighbor’s daughter, and Babbitt remarkably supports their marriage and he honors his son’s desire not to become a conformist.

 The extraordinary thing about Babbitt is how little actually happens in the novel.
 In the first 100 pages or so we are introduced to George Babbitt: his employment, friends, and neighborhood dinner parties.
 Conversations mostly concern a litany of petty consumer interests.
 And by the end of the novel what has truly happened?
 At the very least George Babbitt has become a more open and tolerant person, yet he is still trapped in a cultural cage.
 The themes of conformity and alienation loom large over the novel not just for George Babbitt but for many of his peers as well.
 After the publication of Babbitt the term ‘babbittry’ entered the American lexicon as a pejorative to describe a vapid, complacent, middle-class, businessman who subscribes to the religion of consumerism.
 Today the term is rarely used in our culture and the reference is mostly lost.

 In 1921 the Novel Jury recommended Main Street as the winner of the Pulitzer, but the Pulitzer Advisory Board at Columbia University dramatically denied the award on the grounds that it did not meet the standard for ‘wholesomeness.’
-After this scene in 1922-23 the Novel Jury again rather unenthusiastically recommended the award to Willa Cather’s One of Ours but it has been widely speculated that they preferred to grant the award to Sinclair Lewis for Babbitt.
+After this scene in 1922-1923, the Novel Jury again rather unenthusiastically recommended the award to Willa Cather’s One of Ours but it has since been widely speculated that they preferred to grant the award to Sinclair Lewis for Babbitt.
 Remarkably, Babbitt is dedicated to Edith Wharton with whom Sinclair Lewis developed a friendship after she won the Pulitzer for The Age of Innocence in 1921 over Main Street.

 The following are some notable quotations from Babbitt: